bcgov/nr-rfc-grib-copy/cicd/readme.md

 2. grab the image tag from ghcr and update the values.yaml parameter for `image_tag` and `promote`

-3. populate the environment variables:
+3. populate the environment variables from the .env file:
     `set -o allexport; source .env; set +o allexport`

 3. deploy the helm chart: